ttracx/project-cyberitis/README.md

 	•	Extremely configurable with tons of configuration knobs

-Project Cyberities Additional Has Manual Tools For Big Data Analytics And Forensics:
+# Project Cyberities Additional Has Manual Tools For Big Data Analytics And Forensics:

 	•	Fast and flexible synthetic machine learning data generator with high degree veracity
 	•	Intrusion detection representative workloads
 	•	A user-friendly interface to monitor the cluster performance, showing application and 	system metrics

-ARCHITECTURE
+# SYSTEM ARCHITECTURE

-The System Is Composed Of Five Main Components:
+The Cyberitis System is Composed of Five Main Components:

   1 Machine Learning Dataset Generator
-  2 Global And Self-Generating Local Representative Workloads 3 Independent Big Data Analytics Framework for Data Analysis And Mining 4 Machine Learning Metrics Of Interest And Visualization 5 Backend (Local And Cloud Deployable) Big Data Analysis And Visualization Platform
+  2 Global and Self-Generating Local Representative Workloads 3 Independent Big Data Analytics Framework for Data Analysis and Mining 4 Machine Learning Metrics Of Interest And Visualization 5 Backend (Local and Cloud Deployable) Big Data Analysis and Visualization Platform